 What to do if you’ve Been Arrested for DUI in Maryland

 If you have been charged with a DUI in Maryland it is in your best interests to consult with an experienced Maryland DUI defense lawyer to discuss your arrest.
 Attorney Andrew Alpert and the DUI defense team at Alpert Schreyer, LLC can help.
 Mr. Alpert is a former prosecutor who has received advanced training in Maryland DUI defense law.
 He is certified to own and operate breath testing instruments, is a certified breath alcohol technician and is one of only a few attorneys in the state of Maryland who is a NHTSA certified field sobriety test instructor.
 The Alpert Schreyer team can review your case and determine if any errors were made during field sobriety testing procedures.
 If so, it may be possible to have that evidence deemed inadmissible in Court.
-For more information on how Alpert Schreyer, LLC can help you fight your Maryland DUI charges, contact us today at (301) 262-7005 or (866) 444-6363 for a free consultation.
+For more information on how Alpert Schreyer, LLC can help you fight your Maryland DUI charges, contact us today at (301) 262-7005 or (866) 444-6363 for a free case evaluation.